 3. Identify and remove negative influences

 Lots of feelings of self-doubt and self-loathing stem from social media and other people around us.
-Some people might deliberately try to bring you down to make them feel more confident.
+Some people might deliberately try to bring you down to make themselves feel more confident.
 Social influencers might post fake, edited photos or lie about their lifestyle.
 If something or someone regularly makes you feel bad, remove them from your life.
 Go through your social media and unfollow accounts that are no longer inspirational or aspirational.
 If they make you doubt yourself, delete them.
-You'll feel happier without negative influences in your life.
+You’ll feel happier without negative influences in your life.

 4. Find a self-care routine